 Contrary to what many believe, the tens of thousands of deaths of those living in long-term care (LTC) were no inevitable biological catastrophe.
 Their grieving, angry family members know better: they know the conditions that prematurely deprived their loved ones of the remainder of their lives.
-By December, just as vaccine distribution started, nearly 110,000 residents and staffers had died.
-The extra deaths among our elders constitute an appalling percentage of the 1.4 million Americans who were living in nursing homes before the pandemic.
-These older adults were of all races, genders, ethnicities, religions, and political persuasions.
-Pre-COVID-19, 12 percent were African American and 6 percent were Hispanic.
+By December, just as vaccine distribution started, nearly 110,000 residents and over 1,000 staffers had died.
+The extra deaths among our elders constitute an appalling percentage of the diverse 1.4 million Americans who were living in nursing homes before the pandemic.
 Many people have also died in assisted living facilities, middle-class residences not currently inspected by the Centers for Medicare and Medicaid Services.
-The deaths in nursing facilities alone account for almost 40 percent of all the U.S. dead.
-If we can’t explain, correctly, why the nursing homes failed, we cannot prevent the next pandemic.
+Until other deaths soared toward 500,000 over the winter, the deaths in nursing and veterans’ facilities alone accounted for almost 40 percent of all the U.S. dead.
+If we can’t explain why these care homes failed the people they were responsible for, we cannot prevent the next pandemic.

-We may need to be reminded that people who choose congregate living—nursing and veteran’s homes, assisted living, and continuing-care retirement communities—are often quite healthy or staying in rehab only temporarily.
-Of course, whether other residents are chronically ill, disabled, frail, or living with some cognitive impairment, all should be able to look forward to living nicely, perhaps with some assistance—receiving help with activities of daily life such as showering and taking medications—as well as good meals, exercise classes, access to the outdoors, pleasant and helpful aides, conversation at mealtimes, and visits from loved ones.
+We may need to be reminded that people who choose congregate living in nursing and veteran’s homes include men and women of all races and ethnicities.
+Some are quite healthy or staying in rehab only temporarily.
+Other residents are chronically ill, disabled, frail, or living with some level of cognitive impairment.
+They may have little in common except their powerlessness to avert their fate.
+All of them should be able to look forward to living nicely, perhaps with some assistance—receiving help with activities of daily life such as showering and taking medications—as well as good meals, exercise classes, access to the outdoors, pleasant and helpful aides, conversation at mealtimes, and visits from loved ones.
 Many would have lived long lives in their new homes.
 All this was denied to those who sickened and died.

-We don’t know the stories of the survivors from their own mouths—their fear, anguish at being neglected, anxiety as they listened to the news of mounting deaths among people like them, compassion for friends who were taken to hospitals and did not return.
-While journalists have interviewed family members and administrators, few have spoken to residents to find out how they felt and what they wanted.
+We don’t know enough stories of the nursing home survivors from their own mouths—their anguish at being neglected, anxiety as they listened to the news of mounting deaths among people like them, compassion for friends who were taken to hospitals and did not return, or stubborn determination to survive.
+While journalists have interviewed family members and administrators, few have spoken to residents to find out how they felt and what they observed.
 Aides were overworked, unprepared, and lacked protective equipment.
 Nurses were overextended.
-In one harrowing case at the Holyoke Soldier’s Home in Massachusetts, where union officials had long warned about conditions, staff were instructed by the home’s leadership to merge two dementia units, cramming residents with COVID-19 into wards with residents who were uninfected.
+In one harrowing case at the Soldier’s Home in Holyoke, Massachusetts, where union officials had long warned about conditions, staff were instructed by the home’s leadership to merge two dementia units, cramming residents with COVID-19 into wards with residents who were uninfected.
 At least seventy-six residents died.
 All across the country, if an aide held an old hand and spoke words of love from the family members whom residents could not see, that was the best death available.

 The fact of the matter is this: No resident, however poor, feeble, or impaired, needed to die of COVID-19.
 Nor did those who work taking care of them.
 We don’t need to look far for proof.
 In a small, nonprofit, Baptist-run nursing home in Baltimore, Maryland, whose low-income residents were people of color, many with chronic conditions, not one person had even become infected as late as June 18, 2020.
 Everyone was protected by best practices, instituted early and with the greatest good will.
-The Rev. Dr. Derrick DeWitt, Sr. brought in PPE, more TVs for entertainment and social distancing, hired an extra activities coordinator, and provided food for employees so that they wouldn’t have to leave to buy lunch.
-As soon as possible, they instituted porch visits.
+Derrick DeWitt Sr., a reverend and the CFO of the nursing home, brought in personal protective equipment, more TVs for entertainment and social distancing, hired an extra activities coordinator, and provided food for employees so that they wouldn’t have to leave to buy lunch.
+They already had a full-time infection-control nurse on staff before the pandemic.

-A study of New York State LTC facilities showed that where they were unionized, 30 percent fewer residents died.
+Similar procedures led to lower mortality rates in other residences.
+A study of New York State LTC facilities showed that 30 percent fewer residents died in unionized than in nonunionized facilities.
 There were fewer infections.
 There were better masks and eye shields.
 Unionization often means better pay and infection-control policies.
 That means fewer aides need to hold two jobs, and there is less turnover.
-Nonprofits run by religious and social-service agencies have had much lower death rates than those run by for-profits.
+There is some evidence that nonprofits run by religious and social-service agencies have had lower death rates than those run by for-profits.

 Many among the extra dead were betrayed by government-run or supervised institutions that should have driven resources to them long before.
 Pre-coronavirus, Medicaid rates dropped too low to cover costs, and facilities kept wages too low and aides’ hours too short for them to provide sufficient care.
 Many facilities failed state tests for adequate infection preventions—failures ignored by the agencies responsible for monitoring them.
 In 2017, the Trump administration reduced the fines against nursing homes for harming patients, even when this harm resulted in a resident’s death, reversing guidelines put in place under President Obama.